Mobilizing Zoom Player for USB Flash Drives and CD/DVD-ROM Discs

 - A USB Flash Drive (Referred to as UFD from now on) or a writable CD/DVD disc.

 - Any decoders you want to be temporarily installed while Zoom Player is running (XVID/ShoutCast/etc...).

 First, insert your UFD so that your operating system can identify it as a disk drive.
 Next install Zoom Player directly

-onto the UFD (it is recommended that you install it into a directory named "ZP" in the drive's main directory).
+onto the UFD (it is recommended that you install it into a folder named "ZP" in the drive's main folder).

 Now run Zoom Player from the UFD (if you already have Zoom Player installed on your system, make sure that

 you are running the Zoom Player from the UFD itself and not from your hard disk).